-Happiness can be a Limitation
+Happiness Can Be a Limitation

 The Happiness Trap: Why It is Limiting?

-When we avoid obstacles, we miss out on opportunities for development as well.
-Consider this: every time you’ve encountered genuine personal growth, it was most likely in the midst of a challenge, difficulty, or struggle.When you ignore difficult feelings in the quest of happiness, you deprive yourself of experiences that will help you grow stronger, more robust, and wiser.
+When we avoid obstacles, we miss out on development opportunities as well.
+Consider this: every time you’ve encountered genuine personal growth, it was most likely during a challenge, difficulty, or struggle.
+When you ignore difficult feelings in the quest for happiness, you deprive yourself of experiences that will help you grow stronger, more robust, and wiser.

 The Myth of Constant Happiness

-Society has fed us the notion that we should always be happy.
-However, this is not practical.
-Life is a constant range of ups and downs, times of joy and sorrow.
-This emotional variability is what gives life richness and meaning.
-Consider eating your favourite dish every day, over and over.
+Consider eating your favorite dish every day, over and over.
 It would eventually stop being fun.
 The same is true for emotions—happiness loses its depth in the absence of melancholy.
-Limiting ourselves to happiness prevents us from experiencing the whole range of human emotions.
+Limiting ourselves to the happiness zone prevents us from experiencing the whole range of human emotions.
 This encompasses grief, frustration, rage, and fear.
-However, these “negative” emotions play an important function in helping us understand ourselves and the world around us.They assist us in recognising what is important, what has to be changed, and where we may improve.
+However, these “negative” emotions play an important function in helping us understand ourselves and the world around us.
+They assist us in recognizing what is important, what has to be changed, and where we may improve.

 Discomfort promotes growth